Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

 ---
 layout: post
-title: emacs: the text editor of the Jedi
+title: emacs- the text editor of the Jedi
 date:   2014-08-11
 comments: true
 ---